 “She is a princess,” Denth said.
 “They tend to be ambitious sorts, I hear.”

-“Siri wasn’t trained for this kind of duty,” Vivenna said, leaning forward.
+“Siri isn’t ready to deal with Hallandren,” Vivenna said, leaning forward.
 “I don’t know why my father decided to send her in my place, but I cannot stand the thought of her serving as the God King’s wife.
-However, if we simply grab her and go, Hallandren will likely attack my homeland.
+Unfortunately, if we simply grab her and go, Hallandren will likely attack my homeland.
 So, we need to make her disappear in a way that isn’t damning to my people.
-Then, if we have to, we can substitute me in Siri’s place, and I will become the God King’s bride as originally intended.”
+Then, if we have to, we can substitute me in Siri’s place.”

 Denth scratched his head.